 A fast and affordable alternative to SEPA banks

-If you need to make an international purchase, WorldFirst offers pricing up to 80% lower than the high street banks banks for SEPA credit transfers.
+Whether you need SEPA payment methods to send some of your wages to family members or make an international purchase, WorldFirst is up to 85% cheaper than banks for SEPA credit transfers.
 See how our pricing compares.

 WorldFirst is also a fast and flexible alternative to a SEPA bank for business payments.
 Through our extensive payments network, we deliver funds faster, with same-day availability on 97% of currency pairs actively traded through our online platform.
-Plus, our simple and transparent pricing means you know exactly what you’re paying up front.
+Plus, our simple and transparent pricing means you know exactly what you’re paying up front, with FX rates from as low as 0.15%.
 Open an account today.

 SEPA bank transfers